thiboverbeerst/legal-center/policies/cookie-policy.md

 Cookies set by the website owner (in this case, Thibo Verbeerst) are called "first-party cookies."
 Cookies set by parties other than the website owner are called "third-party cookies."
 Third-party cookies enable third-party features or functionality to be provided on or through the website (e.g., advertising, interactive content, and analytics).
 The parties that set these third-party cookies can recognize your computer both when it visits the website in question and also when it visits certain other websites.

-## Why do we use cookies?
+## Why do I use cookies?

-We use first- and third-party cookies for several reasons.
-Some cookies are required for technical reasons in order for our Website to operate, and we refer to these as "essential" or "strictly necessary" cookies.
-Other cookies also enable us to track and target the interests of our users to enhance the experience on our Online Properties.
-Third parties serve cookies through our Website for advertising, analytics, and other purposes.
+I use first- and third-party cookies for several reasons.
+Some cookies are required for technical reasons in order for my Website to operate, and I refer to these as "essential" or "strictly necessary" cookies.
+Other cookies also enable me to track and target the interests of my users to enhance the experience on my Online Properties.
+Third parties serve cookies through my Website for advertising, analytics, and other purposes.
 This is described in more detail below.

 ## How can I control cookies?

-You have the opportunity to manage your cookie preferences when the Cookie Banner is initially displayed upon your visit to our website.
+You have the opportunity to manage your cookie preferences when the Cookie Banner is initially displayed upon your visit to my website.
 At this point, you can choose to accept or reject specific categories of cookies.
 Essential cookies cannot be rejected as they are strictly necessary to provide you with services.

 Once you have submitted your preferences in the Cookie Banner, you will not be able to change them through the website.
 If you wish to modify your cookie settings, you will need to delete all cookies from your web browser and reload the page, at which point the Cookie Banner will be displayed again.

-The specific types of first- and third-party cookies served through our Website and the purposes they perform are described in the table below (please note that the specific cookies served may vary depending on the specific Online Properties you visit):
+The specific types of first- and third-party cookies served through my Website and the purposes they perform are described in the table below (please note that the specific cookies served may vary depending on the specific Online Properties you visit):

 ### Essential website cookies

-These cookies are strictly necessary to provide you with services available through our Website and to use some of its features, such as access to secure areas.
+These cookies are strictly necessary to provide you with services available through my Website and to use some of its features, such as access to secure areas.

 <details>